intershop/intershop-pwa/docs/guides/customizations.md

 That way incoming changes will not affect your customizations.
 Typical hot-spots where copying is a good idea are header-related or product-detail-page related customizations.

-We are supplying a schematic `customized-copy` for copying components and replacing all usages.
+We supply a schematic `customized-copy` for copying components and replacing all usages.

 ```bash
 $ node schematics/customization/add custom